How to nominate

 How to nominate for the Pickering Medal.

-The Pickering Medal is to be awarded annually to a person/team who, while in New Zealand, has through design, development and/or invention performed innovative work, the results of which have been significant in their influence and recognition both nationally and internationally, or which have led to significant commercial success with substantial uptake.
+The Pickering Medal is awarded annually to a person or team who, while in New Zealand, has through research and development performed innovative technological work the results of which have had significant impact on concepts and processes, and/or led to significant commercial success with substantial uptake.
 For team nominations, up to four contributors can be named as team leaders, and the contribution of others may be acknowledged.

-Substantial commercialisation of a new and innovative product, where "substantial" implies more than merely obtaining a patent, but also widespread adoption, nationally or internationally.
+Substantial uptake, where "substantial" implies more than merely obtaining a patent, for example widespread commercial adoption.

 A necessary criterion must be that the innovative component of the work, or most of it, should have been done in New Zealand.

 There is no restriction on the areas of technology to be considered at any one time.

 Please also review general criteria that apply to all Royal Society Te Apārangi medals and awards.

 Nominations may be made by any person, other than the nominee.
 The Royal Society Te Apārangi's Academy Executive Committee reserves the right to decline any nomination.